Yoguti/youtube-unsubscribe/README.md

 # YouTube Uploader

-This project is a Python-based tool to automate the process of uploading videos to YouTube, converting `.ts` (MPEG-TS) files to `.mp4`, and managing playlists.
+This project is a Python-based tool to automate the process of uploading videos to YouTube, converting `.ts` (MPEG-TS) files to `.mp4`, and managing playlists (If your files are already in .mp4 format, the script will skip conversion).
 It is designed to convert a sequence of `.ts` files into `.mp4` and upload them to a YouTube playlist, streamlining the upload process for video content.

 ## Features